 Spoon the sauce over the chicken, then turn off the heat.
 If the sauce looks too thick or dry, add a little water.

 Chicken adobo keeps well in the fridge for up to 3-4 days in an airtight container.
-You can also make it a day ahead - many people think it tastes even better the next day.
+You can also make it a day ahead.

 To reheat, warm it on the stove over low heat or in the microwave until heated through.
 Add a small amount of water if the sauce looks thick.